 Alexandria litigator and family law attorney Tawnya Yetter went into private practice after first serving as an assistant attorney general for the District of Columbia.
-She practices primarily in the areas of domestic relations, criminal defense and wills and estates, but also is a litigator in other civil areas, including landlord tenant disputes.
+She practices primarily in the areas of domestic relations, criminal defense, reproductive technology and surrogacy and wills and estates.
 During law school, Tawnya clerked for the Department of Justice in Wilmington, Delaware.
 Along with years of courtroom experience, Tawnya coordinated a successful mediation program for over eight years and continues to offer mediation and other alternative dispute resolution solutions.
-Tawnya has also lectured on the law as it relates to assisted reproductive technology.
+Tawnya has also lectured nationally on the law as it relates to assisted reproductive technology.

 Tawnya is admitted to legal practice in Virginia, the District of Columbia, Pennsylvania, the United States District Court for the Eastern District of Virginia, and the United States Bankruptcy Court for the Eastern District of Virginia.

 Tawnya is a 2004 graduate of Widener Law School.
 She graduated from the University of Pittsburgh in 1995 with dual B.S. in Political Science and Sociology and received a M.S. in Criminology from West Chester University in 1998.
-Tawnya is an adjunct professor at Catholic University.
+Tawnya is an undergraduate and graduate adjunct professor at Catholic University.

-In her off-time, Tawnya spends time with her two German Shorthaired Pointers, travels frequently and may occasionally be found touring local wineries.
-All of this serves as a much needed respite from her busy and wide ranging legal career.
+In her off-time, Tawnya enjoys hiking and traveling, which serves as a much needed respite from her busy and wide ranging legal career.